pupupulp/microservices-architecture/README.md

 + Its always better to deploy databases on different swarm node that is preferrably on a different server as well.

++ For NGINX timeouts, it is advisable to place the configurations for timeouts on the **conf.d** folder under a single file for single responsibility.

 ## Docker Swarm Setup

 + Initialize docker swarm